 |Time Allotted||30 minutes||1 hr|

 There are a total number of six FRQs in Section II, with each question carrying equal weight.
 The FRQ section requires you to write out the solutions and detailed steps by which you solved the problems.

 Remember, partial credit is given for the steps followed to deduce the answer to each problem.
 It is recommended that you read through all the questions from this section at the start of the exam.
 Doing so will help you decide which ones to attempt first and which you wish to tackle later.
 It is ideal to spare about 10-12 minutes on each question so that by the end of the exam, you’ll still have about 30 mins to tackle any difficult problems and revise your answers.

 Now that you have a detailed understanding of the sections and the number of questions in the AP Calculus AB exam, let’s get into more detail and learn what these questions will test you on.

 Types of Questions in the AP Calculus AB Exam

 As discussed above, the MCQ and the FRQ sections each carry 50% of the total exam weightage.
 These sections will test you on the eight units from the AP Calculus AB course, and each unit has an expected weightage in these two sections.

 In the following passages, we’ll analyze the two sections of the AP Calc AB exam to learn about the topics you’ll be tested on and what these questions might look like.
-It's essential to get a grip on the pattern and the content of these questions to score high on your exam.
+Cultivating a solid understanding of the pattern and the content of these questions is essential to achieving a high score on your exam.

 Multiple-Choice questions (MCQs)

 As you may already know, the MCQ section includes questions that come with four predetermined answer choices.
 You’ll have to analyze each problem and choose the correct answer from the four answer choices.
-Let’s now look at the units and topics you’ll be tested on and what weightage each unit holds in the MCQ section.
+Let’s now look at the units and topics you’ll be tested on and how each unit is weighted in the MCQ section.